Daily Prayer is completely free, including all membership features. However, spreading the Word of Christ on the internet is not free.

 The content of ads is not determined by Daily Prayer, but by your computer.
 If you see something you consider objectionable, it is an opportunity for you to examine what websites your have been visiting.

 Contributors (of any amount) can ask to have advertising turned off.

 Daily Prayer is volunteer publication of Daily Prayer Ministries, Inc., a nondenominational ministry dedicated to the glory of Jesus Christ.
 No person associated with us receives any form of monetary compensation.
 Please consider a donation to help keep Daily Prayer online and spread the word of God.
 (Tax deductible in the U.S. and possibly elsewhere.)

 1 Corinthians 15

-52 In a second, in the shutting of an eye, at the sound of the last horn: for at that sound the dead will come again, free for ever from the power of death, and we will be changed.
+52 in a moment, in the twinkling of an eye, at the last trumpet; for the trumpet will sound, and the dead will be raised imperishable, and we will be changed.

-56 The pain of death is sin; and the power of sin is the law:
+56 The sting of death is sin, and the power of sin is the law;

-57 But praise be to God who gives us strength to overcome through our Lord Jesus Christ.
+57 but thanks be to God, who gives us the victory through our Lord Jesus Christ.

-58 For this cause, my dear brothers, be strong in purpose and unmoved, ever giving yourselves to the work of the Lord, because you are certain that your work is not without effect in the Lord.
+58 Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that your toil is not in vain in the Lord.

 Please note that, if you want a book from the Apocrypha (1 Esdras, 2 Esdras, Greek Additions to Esther, 1 Maccabees, 2 Maccabees, Tobit, Judith, Wisdom of Solomon, Sirach, Baruch, Epistle of Jeremiah, Susannah, Azariah, Manasseh, Bel and the Dragon) they are currently available only by choosing "Apocrypha - King James Version".